iem-projects/pd-acre/docu/acre_intro.rst

 ACRE is collection of PD-Patches, Externals and helping applications for algorithmic composition in an realtime computermusic environment.
 It was dedicated to be integrated in open source projects at Atelier Algorythmics AA_ or IEM_ und now is published to be used by others.

-Modules can and should be and mostly used as submodules in projects.
+Modules can and should be and mostly used as sub-modules in projects.

 Background
 ----------